The People Strategy

 Increasingly young top managers take paternity leave encouraging others to follow, but as in society at large this is a generational issue.

 The main safety issue at a bank is the threat of armed robbery at branches.
 Nordea takes precautions by conducting mandatory training sessions for all branches, and there are procedures for how to act when robberies occur as well as structured processes to support the employees affected.
 Sweden for instance has a support group of colleagues who are trained and prepared to visit branches that have been robbed.
 They work together with professional psychologists to provide necessary support to the employees.

 The Employee Satisfaction Survey

-The survey "Employee Satisfaction Index" (ESI) is a tool to get an overview of how our employees evaluate Nordea, and as a result identify and prioritise activities how to make Nordea Great.
-Our response rate is high, 94% of employees participated in the 2013 survey, which shows our employees great commitment to this survey.
+The survey "Employee Satisfaction Index" (ESI) is a tool to get an overview of how our employees evaluate Nordea and, based on this identify and prioritise activities for how to make Nordea Great.
+Our response rate is high: 94 per cent of employees participated in the 2013 survey, which shows our employees' great commitment to this survey.